fharper/speakerkit/abstracts.md

 _Characters: 594_

+#### Details

+I firmly believe it's beneficial to the cloud native ecosystem to not just learn about CNCF projects, and educate users about any open source projects that can help them being successful.
+Argo CD is one of the leaders when it comes to an open source alternative for GitOps ecosystems, providing a high production-ready quality continuous deployment tool.
+In this talk, the attendees will learn more about how to leverage GitOps with Argo CD to bring their Kubernetes game to the next level.

 #### Tagline

 If you want to be successful in your cloud native journey, a good Kubernetes-native continuous deployment (CD) tool is indispensable.
 Argo CD being one of the best, we'll learn the intrinsic parts of using it to deploy, and manage apps on your clusters.